Algebraization of Mochizuki's anabelian variation of ring structures, perfectoid geometry and formal groups: Geometric applications

 \section{Geometric applications}

 [1]{\Pi_{#1}} [1]{\Pi^{{\rm temp}}_{#1}} In this section I want to consider geometric applications of the theory developed in the preceding sections.
-Let me emphasize that readers do not need familiarity with Mochizuki's Reconstruction Theory Trilogy (\cite{mochizuki-topics1,mochizuki-topics2,mochizuki-topics3}) for reading this section as the theory of preceding sections depends only on monoids and will now be applied to geometric monoids such as the field of non-zero meromorphic functions on a geometrically irreducible, smooth curve over a field; but it should be noted that the main examples which I have in my mind are the ones arising from anabelian geometry which is viewed here as being a source of interesting (anabelian) variation of ring structures.
+The theory of preceding sections can be applied to geometric monoids such as the field of non-zero meromorphic functions on a geometrically connected, smooth, quasi-projective variety over a field.
+In the context of \topics, \iut, one assumes that this variety is a hyperbolic curve.

-Let $K$ be a $p$-adic field and let $G_K$ be its absolute Galois group.
-Let $X/K$ be a geometrically connected, smooth, hyperbolic curve over $K$ ($X$ need not be proper).
-Let $\fun X$ be its \'etale fundamental group (readers familiar with tempered fundamental groups can choose to work with $\fun X$ or $\funt X$) equipped with its profinite topology (pro-discrete topology in the tempered case).
-[Note that I will assume a choice of base point has been made (so one can talk about the fundamental group of $X$)].
-This comes equipped with a surjection of topological groups

-Let me remark that to Grothendieck (see \cite{grothendieck-anabelian}) one owes the foundations of absolute anabelian geometry (which the study of the relationship $X\mapsto \Pi_X$); on the other hand, Mochizuki was the first to recognize the significance of relative anabelian geometry which includes as a special case the study of the relationship $X/K\mapsto \sM_{X/K}$, and in Mochizuki's work on anabelian geometry one finds an overwhelming abundance of results which illustrate the importance of this idea.

-A \emph{$p$-adic Mochizukioid} (I introduced this terminology in \cite{joshi-mochizuki} for the reasons explained above) is a surjection of topological groups isomorphic to $\sM_{X/K}$ arising from some geometrically connected, smooth, hyperbolic curve $X$ over some $p$-adic field $K$.
-Morphisms of $p$-adic Mochizukioids are defined in the obvious way.
-One may similarly define \emph{tempered $p$-adic Mochizukioids} by replacing $\Pi_X$ by the tempered fundamental group of $X$.

-Let $\kxt_X:=K(X)^*$ be the multiplicative monoid of non-zero meromorphic functions on $X$ and let $\kxt:=K^*$ be the multiplicative monoid of non-zero elements of $K$.
-Let me note that by convention followed in algebraic geometry I should strictly speaking write $K(X)^*$ for the former monoid and $K^*$ for the latter, but the reasons for my notational convention are twofold: first is notational symmetry with preceding sections and secondly I want to notational simplicity for greater transparency.
-Note that algebraic geometry provides a natural inclusion of monoids $\kxt\to\kxt_X$.
-Let $\kxs=\kxt_X\cup\{0\}$ and let $\kss=\kxt\cup\{0\}$.

-As mentioned earlier the anabelian variation of ring structures on $\kss$ was discovered in the nineteen seventies, but Mochizuki was first to discover its geometric counterpart: \emph{the ring structure on $\kxs$ varies (in general) if one keeps the isomorphism class of $\sM=\sM_X$ fixed.}

-Mochizuki's reconstruction theory (see \cite{mochizuki07,mochizuki-topics3}) provides, starting with a $p$-adic Mochizukioid $\sM$, a construction of monoids $\kxt$ and $\kxg$ and an inclusion of monoids $\kxt\to \kxg$ such that if one chooses an isomorphism $\sM\isom\sM_{X/K}$ then one has an isomorphism here the subscript ${\bf g}$ in $\kxg$ is for geometric and so $\kxg$ is a copy of the monoid $\kxt_X$ separated from the ring structure of $K(X)$ (just as $\O^\tr$ is a copy of $\okm$ separated from the ring structure of $\O_K$).
-Let $\kgs=\kxg\cup\{0\}$ and let $\kss=\kxt\cup\{0\}$.